MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace is credited with writing the world's first machine algorithm for an early computing machine in the mid-1800s.
-Interestingly, this happened almost a century before the invention of the modern computer!
+Did you know the first known computer "bug" was an actual bug?
+In 1947, Grace Hopper, a computer scientist, and her team at Harvard discovered a moth inside their Mark II computer.
+This moth caused an error in the program they were running, hence they coined the term "debugging" a computer.
+The moth was taped into their logbook, which now resides in the Smithsonian Museum's archives.